feature-engine/feature_engine/docs/selection/RecursiveFeatureElimination.rst

 RecursiveFeatureElimination
 ============================

-RecursiveFeatureElimination() selects features following a recursive process:

-    1) Rank the features according to their importance derived from the estimator.

-    2) Remove one feature -the least important- and fit the estimator again utilising the remaining features.

-    3) Calculate the performance of the estimator.

-    4) If the estimator performance drops beyond the indicated threshold, then that feature is important and should be kept.
-    Otherwise, that feature is removed.

-    5) Repeat steps 2-4 until all features have been evaluated.
+RecursiveFeatureElimination() selects features recursively by examining the drop in the estimator performance when the feature is removed.
+It starts removing the least important feature, and evaluates all numerical features in the dataset, until it reaches the last and most important one.
+More details in the API below.

 .. code:: python

     import pandas as pd